Basic Introduction to the Book of Genesis

 Joseph

 Joseph is strongly Christ like.
 In his youth he has dreams about God’s power and authority resting upon him.
-His half-brothers attempt murder upon his life, but instead sell him into slavery, where Joseph ends up in Egypt.
+His half-brothers attempt to kill him in cold blood, but instead sell him into slavery, where Joseph ends up in Egypt.
 Joseph’s prophetic dreams continue in prison and eventually lead to him interpreting a most disturbing dream for Pharoah.
 As a result, Joseph is made Prime Minister of Egypt, and experiences great success.

 The book ends with Joseph reconciling with his brothers and reuniting with his father and younger brother.